ilifu/ilifu_user_docs/docs/data/directory_structure.md

 User homes are in `/users/`.
 This is not currently backed up

 CBIO users will be using the CephFS parallel file partition — our space is in `/cbio/`.
 Directories that have been setup:
-* `/cbio/users` - a user's private scratch space.
-Limited to 5TB.
+* `/cbio/users` - user's personal workspace. **Limited to 10TB**.
 Working in a project space allows storage space to be used more efficiently.
 Please see the [Data Management Form](/bioinformatics/cbio#data-management-plan-for-projects) in regard to data management plan for projects.
 * `/cbio/projects` - project specific directories.
 These directories are for sharing data and resources within project groups.
 Project archive data, data products, intermediate data and project specific resources, such as scripts , are stored here.
 * `/cbio/dbs` - general-purpose annotation and reference databases are stored here.
 Most `dbs` will be open but some may be accessed controlled e.g in `/cbio/dbs/refpanels/`.
 * `/cbio/datasets` - Access controlled datasets are stored here e.g. SAHGP, Baylor, AGVP.